Normal processing time

 Benefit payments from the municipality or any other public authority to a foreign national are reported to SIRI.
 SIRI will then assess whether this affects your grounds for residence.

-If your Danish family member had grounds for residence under EU regulations as a worker in the other EU country - and if your Danish family member continues to maintain his or her status as a worker as defined by EU regulations after returning to Denmark - receiving the above-mentioned benefits will normally not in and of itself lead to termination of your right of residence.
+If your Danish family member had grounds for residence under the EU regulations as an employee in the other EU country - and if your Danish family member continues to maintain his or her status as an employee as defined by the EU regulations after returning to Denmark - receiving the above-mentioned benefits will normally not in and of itself lead to termination of your right of residence.

 If you plan to live and work in Denmark, there are several things you need to consider.
 Depending on your situation, there may be more important information you need to be aware of.